Square789/PydayNightFunkin/README.md

 # PydayNightFunkin
  This is a rewrite of Friday Night Funkin' in python (and some Cython).
 Why?
 Because, that's why!
- Not a lot is done, but you can at least click through some menus and partake in one out of three non-recorded, non-penalized vowel-screaming contests.
+ Not a lot is done, but you can at least click through some menus and partake in a few non-recorded, non-penalized vowel-screaming contests.

  Used libraries:
   - pyglet ([Github](https://www.github.com/pyglet/pyglet))